Environment, company, and project settings for administrators

 - Hide the groups that you do not need: Select the group, right-click and select Hide/Unhide.

 In the Applications & components catalog, use the commands in Access advanced features > Catalog management to modify catalog definitions.
-For more information, see Applications & components catalog for administrators and XS_COMPONENT_CATALOG_ALLOW_SYSTEM_EDIT.
+For more information, see Customize the Applications & components catalog and XS_COMPONENT_CATALOG_ALLOW_SYSTEM_EDIT.

 For more information on the Applications & components catalog, see How to use the Applications & components catalog.

 Project information is needed many times during a project.
 Define the project information at the beginning of a project to make reports and drawings display the correct information automatically.
 You can also update the project properties during the project.

 - On the File menu, click Project properties.

 When you edit the properties, Tekla Structures highlights the modified properties in yellow.